shuuse/ChatTDD/README.md

 chattdd test-and-code "sort a list of objects alphabetically"
 ```

+ChatTDD will create the necessary Python files under the `src` and `tests` directories respectively.

 ### Generate Only Test Code

 ```markdown
 chattdd test "sort a list of objects alphabetically"
 ```

-ChatTDD will create the necessary Python files under the `src` and `tests` directories respectively.
+ChatTDD will create the necessary Python files under the `tests` directory.

 ## Contributing